monotone-studio/monotone/ARCHITECTURE.md

 necessity for garbage collection (VACUUM).
 Locking is done per partition instead, which is more inline with the common usage patterns.
 It is possible to read and write to different partitions without blocking each other.
 Storage designed to work in multi-threaded applications.

-Overall design follows ideas from Sophia and PostgreSQL (Timescale), addopted for IoT and sequential data storage/access patterns.